jpc-hpe/my_nvim_config/README.md

 The interesting part are lines 2 and 3.
 By commenting one or the other, you can easily switch between a local copy and the one on github.
 I switch to local, do some development, and once finished I `git push`, switch back to github version, refresh (`U` in `:Lazy` screen) and check that it still works.

+### blink and copilot

+By default, LazyVim integrates copilot.lua into blink.cmp (by means of blink-cmp-copilot).
+My main problem with that is that then you cannot use a very good feature of copilot which is "accept one word" or "accept one line".
+You either accept the whole suggestion or nothing at all.

+There is an [open issue](https://github.com/Saghen/blink.cmp/issues/1498) for this, and if/when it is fixed my workaround will not be required.
+In the meantime, and after many experiments, I am settling with the following setup:

+- Use `copilot.lua` outside of `blink.cmp`
+- Have a key that toggles between blink, copilot, or nothing.

+That's basically it.
+However, some tricks were required in the [file](lua/plugins/blink_copilot_combined.lua):

+- You cannot simply disable `blink-cmp-copilot`, because LazyVim adds some sources dependencies.
+Instead, I use and opts function that removes copilot from blink sources after the fact
+- for `copilot.lua`, I redefine the `should_attach` function to look at my newly defined buffer variable.
+Otherwise, copilot is re-enabled even after I disable it.

+A new key mapping (`Alt-Z`) toggles between 3 states: blink enabled (and copilot disabled), copilot enabled (and blink disabled), or both disabled.
+The key works both in normal and insert mode so you can switch while typing.

+And a new autocommand makes sure that you start each buffer in the status with both copilot and blink disabled.

+I kept the keymap and autocommand in the `/lua/config/*` files.

 ## License